 One of our favorite things to do as a couple is to play in the outdoors.
 By this I mean camping.
 We love to load up the car with our gear and go somewhere.
-There is nothing more relaxing than unplugging from the city grind, breathing in some fresh air, and cooking these campfire mushrooms along with some grilled steaks.
+It is so relaxing to unplug from the city grind, breathing in the fresh air, and cooking over a campfire.
+This recipe for campfire mushrooms is one of our favorite campfire recipes and it is great served with grilled steaks.

 When we camp we do not deny ourselves a good meal, by eating freeze-dried, prepackaged food; after all, it is car camping, and a cooler full of fresh food is easy to bring along if you follow our tips.
 We even bring homemade creme brulee!
 Or make Paella, over the campfire.
 The key to planning out your “gourmet” camp excursion is to plan your menu and pack everything before you leave town.
 We learned the hard way once, by waiting until the last grocery store before we headed into the primitive land; the food choices were grim, and we were disappointed.

 We are usually gone three nights, so we have to plan three meals a day, away from home.
 This may sound like a lot of food, but it really isn’t.
 A typical camping trip menu for us may look like this: